Search by

 Am I able to have a party in my room if I want one?

-Management don't allow parties in your room - this is because they host regular parties and social events in the common areas throughout the year.
+They don't allow parties in your room - this is because they host regular parties and social events in the common areas throughout the year.

 Whose responsibility is it to clean my room?

 You’ll be in charge of cleaning your own room and helping to clean the communal area of your flat (if applicable).
-However, management do offer a cleaning service at a cost (details are in your arrival pack and on the Student Portal).
+However, they do offer a cleaning service at a cost (details are in your arrival pack and on the Student Portal).

 How safe is my room?